hanami/guides/content/v2.0/actions/testing.md

 Action tests are helpful for setting expectations on an action's low-level behavior.
 However, for many actions, testing end-to-end behavior may be more useful.

-For this, you can write request specs using [rack-test][rack-test], which comes included with your Hanami app.
+For this, you can write request specs using [rack-test](https://github.com/rack/rack-test), which comes included with your Hanami app.

 ```ruby
 # spec/requests/root_spec.rb